rmetchkarovaieu2024-bit/ML-fundamentals-2026/README.md

 - **PyCharm** - AI-powered local code completion; helped when i make a coment
 - **GitHub Copilot** - AI-assistant developed by GitHub and OpenAI that assists users of Visual Studio Code, Visual Studio, Neovim, Eclipse and JetBrains integrated development environments by autocompleting code.; Used when there were fundamental mistakes in the code, or there was an explanation needed
 - **Claud.ai** - AI with massive context window, enabling deep analysis of long documents; Used for analyzing my code based on the provided criteria and with the help of this READ_ME
+-

+---
+## PyCharm
+If the code is executed on PyCharm, there may be errors/warnings; VSCode ignores them.
+The code is still executable.
+Add this to the beginning of the code: import warnings import numpy as np

+with warnings.catch_warnings():
+    warnings.filterwarnings(
+        "ignore",
+        message=".*matmul.*",
+        category=RuntimeWarning
+    )
+    model.fit(X_train_res, y_train_res)

+np.seterr(over='ignore', divide='ignore', invalid='ignore')